 to encourage the exchange of ideas; and

-to provide direction from the leaders of the IFBPW.
+to provide direction from the leaders of the IFBWC.

 All LO leaders including officers and committee chairs are encouraged to attend a conference.

 Conference dates and sites for the ensuing year are selected by the state President Elect for her year as President.